fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://g.livejournal.com/16735.html">-New Cosmos Blockchain API DoS</a>

+<a href="https://frichetten.com/blog/undocumented-amplify-api-leak-account-id/">-Using an Undocumented Amplify API to Leak AWS Account IDs</a>

 <a href="https://medium.com/@Mrcyberwarrior/exploiting-activity-in-medium-android-app-e2e6f3553eef">-Trigger custom URL in Medium Android app</a>

 <a href="https://masturf.medium.com/how-to-exploit-firebase-realtime-database-using-rest-api-34885160fa55">-How to Exploit Public Firebase Realtime Database using REST API</a>